 If you need to replace or repair your roof before getting solar panels installed, contact us for a free estimate.

-Once your roof is in good condition, you can explore the best solar panel options for your home knowing that your roof is ready.
+Once your roof is in good condition, you can explore the best options for your home knowing.

-TekRoof is a Greater Boston residential roofing company that will not only help you with your roof installation needs but also its maintenance.
+TekRoof is a Greater Boston residential roofing company.
+TekRoof will help you with your roof installation needs and maintenance.
 Among other Boston roofing services, we offer advice on how you can enhance your home’s curb appeal.
 Request a Virtual Consultation or call 1-833-TEKROOF (833-835-7663).